 The Best Time to Post on Instagram: Results

-For every hour of the day, we’ve calculated two metrics: (1) engagement rate – average number of likes and comments per post; (2) total engagement – average number of likes plus comments per post.
+For every hour of the day, we’ve calculated two metrics: (1) engagement rate – the average number of likes and comments per post; (2) total engagement – the average number of likes plus comments per post.
 The more users engage with your account, the higher rank it gets in Instagram’s feed (more on this below).